Etuk123456/portfolio1/README.md

 *As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*

 **- ✅ Data Analytics Consulting.**
-Unlock the full potential of your data with expert consulting services.
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
-Whether you need to optimize performance, increase sales, analyze procurement data, forecast trends, or improve customer support, I’m here to guide you every step of the way.

 **- ✅ Staff Training & Development.**
-Empower your team with the skills they need to thrive in today’s data-driven world.
 I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
 From beginner to advanced levels, I’ll equip your staff with the tools and knowledge to excel in their roles.

 <!--Section 2: List 3-4 key projects-->